grimy86/DataVista/README.md

 ### 2. Setting up the App.config file (optional)
 [Add an application configuration file to a C# project](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-add-app-config-file?view=vs-2022)

-Now connectionstring to the App.config.
-Configure this for what suits your needs.
+Configure this string for what suits your needs.

 ```xml
 <?xml  version="1.0"  encoding="utf-8" ?>
 <configuration>